Senior Academic – Years 7 to 11

 An ISE qualification provides valuable evidence of pupils’ ability to communicate effectively in English.

 Preparing for Trinity’s Integrated Skills in English (ISE) exams helps them develop the English language communication skills they need for the future.
-The exams are also relevant for college, university and for employability purposes
+The exams are also relevant for college, university and for employability purposes.

 Economics